@j0hanz/filesystem-mcp

 }

 }@j0hanz/filesystem-mcp is a community MCP server that connects AI assistants like Claude to a local filesystem mcp server that lets llms and ai agents read, write, search, diff, patch, and manage files safely and efficiently. built for reliable, struc….
 It runs locally on your machine, keeping your data private and giving you full control over the connection.
-Security teams can leverage it to run checks and gather intelligence through natural-language prompts.
+This lets Claude read, write, and organize files as part of any automated workflow.

 About @j0hanz/filesystem-mcp